Temporary closures of public rights of way

 - FP 59 Bayston Hill – Rail Crossing

-That part of Footpath 59, Bayston Hill from GR SJ4898 0953 running generally north easterly for approximately 100 metres crossing the railway line to GR SJ 4907 0958 with immediate effect until 1 May 2019, on the grounds of public safety because of the likelihood of danger to the public where the path crosses the railway line following a recent Risk Assessment.
+That part of Footpath 59, Bayston Hill from GR SJ4898 0953 running generally north easterly for approximately 100 metres crossing the railway line to GR SJ 4907 0958 has been extended until 1 November 2019, on the grounds of public safety because of the likelihood of danger to the public where the path crosses the railway line following a recent Risk Assessment.
 An alternative route is available utilising a bridge crossing the railway line between the same grid references slightly to the south of the definitive line of the footpath.

 - Footpath 46 Whitchurch where it leaves Mile Bank Road at SJ 5522 4309 and enters a former dairy factory site running south easterly for 75 metres to SJ 5526 4303 to meet Footpath 45 which continues south westerly for 430 metres to SJ 5516 4263 at a junction with Footpath 50; and also Footpath 47 which leaves Footpath 45 to run north easterly for 250 metres to a junction with Bridleway 51 and Footpath 48 at SJ 5546 3419 from 10 December 2018 for six months.
 The Order will come into operation on 10 December 2018 and is required in the interests of public safety during work to secure the site during redevelopment of the site.
 An alternative route is available off Mile Bank Road at SJ 5538 4327 using Bridleway 51/50 and Footpath 50 just south of the site.

-- FP 43 Baschurch that part of Footpath 43 in the parish of Baschurch where it leaves Shrewsbury Road in Baschurch (GR 4257 2135) running westerly then northerly for approximately 240 metres through development site to a stile in the site boundary (GR 4248 2152) from 15 December 2018 for six months.
-The Order will come into operation on 15 December 2018 and is required on the grounds of public safety during development of the site.
+- FP 43 Baschurch - that part of Footpath 43 in the parish of Baschurch where it leaves Shrewsbury Road in Baschurch (GR 4257 2135) running westerly then northerly for approximately 240 metres through a development site to a stile in the site boundary (GR 4248 2152) until 8 February 2019.
 An alternative route is available using the pavement along Shrewsbury Road running northerly turning left to run along the pavement along Nobold and vice versa.

 For further information please contact the Rights of Way Mapping and Enforcement Team or Customer Service Centre on 0345 678 9006.